alephdata/cronodump/README.md

 ## decoding password protected databases

-Cronos v4 and higher are able to password protect databases, the protection works by modifying the KOD sbox.
+Cronos v4 and higher are able to password protect databases, the protection works by modifying the KOD sbox. `cronodump` has two methods of deriving the KOD sbox from a database:

+Both these methods are statistics based operations, it may not always yield the correct KOD sbox.

+### 1. strudump

 When the database has a sufficiently large CroStru.dat file, it is easy to derive the nodified KOD-sbox from the CroStru file, the `--strucrack` option will do this.
-Note that since this is a statistics based operation, it may not always yield the correct KOD sbox.

     crodump --strucrack  recdump <dbpath>

+### 2. dbdump

+When the Bank and Index files are compressed, we can derive the KOD sbox by inspecting the fourth byte of each record, which should decode to a zero.

+The `--dbcrack` option will do this.

+    crodump --dbcrack  recdump <dbpath>

 # Installing